hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/installation/1-installing-mssql-windows.md

 ![](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/database-mssql/connect-to-server.png)
 In this case, *Server name* is your machine name.

-1. You are now connected to MS SQL system database, as indicated with a green arrow in the screenshot.
+1. You are now connected to MS SQL system database as indicated with a green arrow in the screenshot.
 ![Connected to DB engine](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/database-mssql/dbengine-connect.png)

 ## Next Steps